-> A restraining order is a court order directing someone to do or not do something.
+A restraining order is a court order directing someone to do or not do something.
 They often come up in family law proceedings like divorce where one spouse is worried that the other is going to hurt them in some way.
-For example, the restraining order could prevent a spouse from hitting or hurting the other.
-But it may also be used to prevent a spouse from draining a bank account or selling marital assets.
+For example, the restraining order could prohibit a spouse from hitting or hurting the other.
+But it may also be used to prohibit a spouse from draining a bank account or selling marital assets.
 It can also order a parent not to take the child from his or her current residence.

-> On the other hand, a party can be arrested for violating a protective order.
+On the other hand, a party can be arrested for violating a protective order.
 Violations may also result in thousands of dollars in fines and jail sentences of up to two years.
 The violator could be subjected to contempt of court proceedings as well.

 Protective orders generally have more consequences in family and domestic matters.
 The finding of family violence can later be used in custody decisions.
 Protective orders can also result in someone losing their job, or make it difficult to obtain employment.
 For these reasons, parties served with petitions for protective orders often fight them in court.

 A petitioner must allege that he or she was the victim of family violence to obtain a protective order.
 They also have to demonstrate that family violence is likely to happen again.
 Family violence is the intentional infliction of bodily injury, physical harm, assault, or sexual assault.
 It often goes by the names domestic violence or domestic abuse, but it can involve dating violence as well.